-If you are transcribing a non-tonal language like English, it is necessary to be aware of stress on syllables in words and the intonation of sentences.
+If you are transcribing a non-tonal language like English, it is necessary to be aware of the stress on syllables in words and the intonation of sentences.
 An example of hearing the wrong stress on a syllable would be hearing nitrate instead of the night rate.

 As in English, Chinese Mandarin uses contractions in its speech that sometimes present a problem to the untrained ear.
 For example, shen ma (what) is often spoken as sha and bu yong (it's not necessary) is uttered as beng.
 In the Thai language, dichan is often spoken as chan where it means I or me.

 5. English Spoken by Non-Native Speakers:

 Some of the hardest voices to transcribe is English mixed in with the foreign language you are transcribing.
 If you are not familiar with the Thai spoken language, you will find it strange that most Thais pronounce "HP" as "SP".
 A final "s" is also not pronounced in Thai, so the word mouse is pronounced as mow.
 Another example is English spoken by Chinese Mandarin speakers.
 I have heard "Upper Darby" pronounced as "Abu Dhabi" and Shirley pronounced as "silly".